VMBlakelock/saute-and-skewers-greekfood/README.md

 - The site was developed with the intention of allowing users to build a database of their own recipes.
 - The database of choice to build with was NoSQL - MongoDB.
 - It was scoped to provide ease of use.
-- Have the CRUD functonality.
+- Needed to have the CRUD functonality.
-- House a home page, registration page, log in page, log out page.
+- Must house a home page, registration page, log in page, log out page.
 - Be responsive on all devices.
 - Be visually appealing that incorporated Greek culture in the front-end design.

 ### Structure

-- Saute & Skewers site structure was created from the UX user stories - therefore developed with pages that where required to enable users to sign up and add data.
+- Sauté & Skewers site structure was created from the UX user stories - therefore developed with pages that where required to enable users to sign up and add data.
 - All pages are designed identically with 3 sections - a Navbar, content area and a footer.
 - The Home page has a main image and 'Welcome' text.
 - The Highlights page shows a selection of recipe content and images for all users to view.
 - The Register page has a basic registration form with a button and a link to login if already registered.
 - The Login page has a basic login form with a button and a link to register if not already a member.
-- Once logged in the Login page becomes a Profile page, this shows a 'Welcome back' text, a few enticing words and a link to the 'Add Recipe' Page
+- Once logged in the Login page becomes a Profile page, this shows a 'Welcome back' text, a few enticing words and a links to the 'Add Recipe' 'Highlights' 'Recipes' Page.
-- The Add Recipe page is where users add their own recipes once they submit the recipe it takes them to the Recipes page.
+- The Add Recipe page is where users add their own recipes once they submit the recipe it should take them to the Recipes page where the user can see it.
 - The Recipes page is the home of user recipes already added.
-This is data stored in the database.
+This is data stored in the MongoDB database.
 - Finally the Log out page displays, a 'You have been logged out message' and the same Log in view.

 ### Skeleton

-Wireframes where created with only the main pages of the site in mind.
+- Wireframes where created with only the main pages of the site in mind.
 Therefore only four where initially created.

-These Desktop and Mobile wireframes demonstrate the basic design and structure of the site and the required elements each page needed.
+- These Desktop and Mobile wireframes demonstrate the basic design and structure of the site and the required elements each page needed.

-All wireframes were created using [Balsamiq](https://balsamiq.com/wireframes/).
+- All wireframes were created using [Balsamiq](https://balsamiq.com/wireframes/).

 Desktop: